smu-hack-dsc/Team-09-Project/README.md

 ## Steps to Run Application
 1. Clone Github repo and cd into the folder from the terminal
+2. Install nvm and node
-2. Install nodemon using `npm install -g nodemon`
+3. Install nodemon using `npm install -g nodemon`
-3. Run `npm start` for both frontend folder and backend folder in 2 different terminal/consoles
+4. Run `npm start` for both frontend folder and backend folder in 2 different terminal/consoles

 ## Considerations
 **Microservice architecture**: Frontend and backend are two different microservices hosted on two different servers 3000 and 3001